Heteroflow/Heteroflow/README.md

 # Why Heteroflow?

-Modern parallel applications typically contain a broad use of CPUs and GPUs.
+Modern high-performance computing leverages a heterogeneous mix of both CPU and GPU devices.
 However, concurrent CPU-GPU programming is notoriously difficult due to many implementation details.
 Heteroflow helps you deal with this challenge through a new programming model